oblador/loki/docs/getting-started.md

 ### 7. Approve changes

-If the changes were as you inteded, it's time to update the reference files.
+If the changes were as you intended, it's time to update the reference files.
 The test command should output a suggested command to use that will only update the failed tests.
 Otherwise just use the approve command; `yarn loki approve`.
 Commit your changes along with the new reference images and repeat.